 BaDen Cable Car System

-Sun World BaDen’s cable car system, launched in 2020, brings visitors straight to the summit of the mountain and is one of the world’s best cable car systems.
-Opened to celebrate the Year of the Rat, the cable car eliminates the need to scale the 1,500 painstaking steps required to reach the peak.
-There are two main cable car routes.
+Sun World BaDen’s cable car system, launched in 2020, brings visitors straight to the summit of the mountain.
+It’s one of the world’s top cable car systems.
+Opened to celebrate the Year of the Rat, it eliminates the need to scale the 1,500 painstaking steps required to reach the peak.
+There are two main routes.

 The first, named the Van Son Route, covers a distance of 1,847 meters and takes around eight minutes to ascend to the top.
 The Hang Pagoda Route takes only five minutes and covers 1,211 meters.
 Van Son Station is notable for its unique and impressive architecture.